 Church Governance.

 A departing pastor shall not influence, directly or indirectly, the selection of her or his successor.
 A former pastor shall not communicate with church members about issues affecting the governance of the church or the performance of a new pastor.
 The situation can become difficult when members of the former pastor’s family serve on Session.
-As a result, the COM recommends that the family the newly called pastor has been on site for at least a full year of ministry.
+As a result, the COM recommends that the family of the newly called pastor has been on site for at least a full year of ministry.

 Social Media.